 The action moves seamlessly from location to location, and we are with Sira at every turn of her life, in the various stages of misfortune, fortune, love and despair.
 The pace of the book makes it ideal for a film adaptation; there’s good changes of pace, great locations and at the heart of it a love story, not just in the romantic sense, but also for one’s country, clothes and career.

-The Seamstress is out in hardback, published by Viking.
+The Seamstress is published by Viking on 30th August 2012.